Sports CONNECT Queensland Education

 Embracing 2018 Commonwealth Games Legacy Program workshops

-‘Inclusive Clubs’ workshops will assist local sport volunteers and staff to develop an understanding of current trends impacting the disability sector with the implementation of the National Disability Insurance Scheme and the opportunity this presents for their sport.
+‘Inclusive Clubs’ workshops assist local sport volunteers and staff to develop an understanding of current trends impacting the disability sector with the implementation of the National Disability Insurance Scheme and the opportunity this presents for their sport.